List of Alcatraz escape attempts: June 11, 1962

 The escape route then led up through an air vent, a shaft large enough for a man to climb through.
 Stealing a carborundum cord from the prison workshop, the prisoners had removed the rivets from the grille and substituted dummy rivets made of soap.
 The escapees were given over 50 rubber raincoats from other inmates to use as a raft for the trip to the mainland, which they prepared on the top of the cellblock, concealed from the guards by sheets which had been put up over the sides.
-Leaving papier-mâché heads in their cell bunks, they escaped through a vent in the roof and departed Alcatraz on a makeshift raft.
+Leaving papier-mâché heads as decoys in their cell bunks, they escaped through a vent in the roof and departed Alcatraz on a makeshift raft.

 The official investigation by the FBI was aided by another prisoner, Allen West, who also was part of the escapees' group but was left behind.
 West was unable to fit through his hole so he had to keep chipping to break through.
 When Morris and the Anglin brothers accelerated the schedule, West desperately chipped away at the wall; however, by the time he made it through the wall, his companions were gone.
 Hundreds of leads and theories have been pursued by the FBI and local law enforcement officials in the ensuing years, but no conclusive evidence has ever surfaced favoring the success or failure of the attempt.

 The FBI's investigation from 1962 to December 1979 was finally treated as closed.
-The official report on the escape concludes that the prisoners likely drowned in the cold waters of the bay while trying to reach the mainland, it being unlikely that they made it the 1.25 miles to shore due to the strong ocean currents and the cold sea water temperatures ranging between 50–55 F.
+The official report on the escape concludes that the prisoners likely drowned in the cold waters of the bay while trying to reach the mainland, it being unlikely that they made it the 1.25 miles to shore because of the strong ocean currents and the cold sea water temperatures of 50–55 F.

 The U.S. Marshals Service case file remains open and active, however.
 Morris and the Anglin brothers remain on its wanted list.
-In 2011, circumstantial evidence uncovered from contemporaneous documents and newspapers sparked conspiracy theories that the three men may have had survived, indicating that contrary to the official FBI report of the escapees' raft never being recovered and no car thefts being reported, a raft was discovered on nearby Angel Island with footprints leading away, and a car had been reported stolen after the escape by three men, who could have been Morris and the Anglins, and that officials may have engaged in a cover-up.
-In 2015, relatives of the Anglin brothers presented further circumstantial evidence which appeared to support a longstanding rumor that the Anglin brothers had fled to South America following the escape; one notable circumstantial piece of evidence was a photograph alleged to be of John and Clarence Anglin in Brazil in 1975.
+In 2011, circumstantial evidence uncovered from contemporaneous documents and newspapers sparked conspiracy theories that the three men may have survived, indicating that contrary to the official FBI report of the escapees' raft never being recovered and no car thefts being reported, a raft was later discovered on nearby Angel Island with footprints leading away, and a car had been reported stolen after the escape by three men, who may have been Morris and the Anglins, and that officials may have engaged in a cover-up.

+Dutch scientists who recreated the attempt in 2014 with computer models succeeded in reaching land."A Letter [Purporting to Be] from an Alcatraz Inmate May Give Insight to 1962 Escape" (2018) In 2015,relatives of the Anglin brothers presented further circumstantial evidence which appeared to support a longstanding rumor that the Anglin brothers had fled to South America following the escape; one notable circumstantial piece of evidence was a photograph alleged to be of John and Clarence Anglin in Brazil in 1975.

+The incident was dramatized in Don Siegel's popular 1979 feature film Escape from Alcatraz.